Mergers & Acquisitions: A Look at the Year Ahead

 Panelists and surveyed M&A professionals were in agreement that technology, healthcare and financial services were the three hottest sectors for 2017.
 “We’re doing a lot in the software as a service (SaaS) platform – tremendous growth opportunities there,” said Margolis.
 “I was a little surprised to see energy as fourth,” Young said.
 “But I do think that will come back.”

 The consensus among survey participants was that political factors and interest rate fluctuations would have the greatest influence on U.S. M&A growth in 2017.
-Given that some in the M&A industry are saying that 2017 is going to be steady and that issues will start in 2018, I asked the panel to give their predictions for how money would be deployed over the next two years.
+Given that some in the M&A industry are saying that 2017 is going to be steady and that issues will start in 2018, the panelists were asked to give their predictions for how money would be deployed over the next two years.
 Panelists said that investment bankers they work with have seen declines in deal flow but have steady pipelines as 2017 approaches.
 Wilson added, “I think, with uncertainty over the next two to three years, people will be a little more hesitant to transact,” citing stability as a fertile ground for M&A activity.

 When asked about their key advantages for staying ahead of the competition, panelists cited sourcing, building the funnel and global reach.
 “We’re spending more and more money on more marketing,” Reinharz said.
 “The more business owners we speak with, the better engagements we’re going to have.”

 Keeping you updated on COVID-19 and its impact on businesses and individuals.